petros-d/docs/docs/add-users.md

 ## Step 1: Invite the User to Astronomer

 If the user you want to add doesn't already have an Astronomer account, tell them to go to `cloud.astronomer.io` and sign up.
-Once they successfully create an account, they will see the following screen:
+When they successfully create an account, they will see the following screen:

 <div class="text--center">
   <img src="/img/docs/welcome-user.png" alt="Successful account creation screen" />